 The System Map incorporates a geographic profile of the downtown Washington area showing Parks, Rivers and icons of Landmark buildings on the National Mall.

-Each Neighborhood Map shows the actual path of each Metro line relative to the street grid and incorporates significant Landmarks and Buildings.
+Each Neighborhood Map shows the actual path of each Metro line relative to the street grid and incorporates

 An additional graphic key defines transfer stations, open and future stations and which stations offer parking facilities.
 A Beltway indicator on the map also shows boundaries for MD and VA.